Dr. Kimberly Marion Suiseeya (Team Lead)

 Inspired by the amazing diversity and utility of plants, Dr. Zerega’s research uses phylogenomic, collections-based, and experimental field approaches to explore the evolution and genetic diversity of underutilized crops and their wild relatives, pollination, biogeography, and taxonomic revisionary work.
 She is also interested in applying findings to conservation of plant genomic resources and more resilient agricultural systems.

-Alex is a senior in the Political Science department at Northwestern University.
-She has been with the project since 2020 as a Farrell Fellow through the Political Science department.
-In the 2021-22 academic year, Alex helped finalize work on a systematic literature review of transdisciplinary research to address climate change (see publications
+Alex was an undergraduate in the Political Science department at Northwestern University.
+She began working with the project in 2020 as a Farrell Fellow through the Political Science department.
+In the 2021–22 academic year, Alex helped finalize work on a systematic literature review of transdisciplinary research to address climate change (see publications

 section) and is currently working on a project to study the relationship between tribal sovereignty and Ojibwe resilience.